fishingelephants/100-days-of-code/log.md

 # 100 Days Of Code - Leif Latiff - Log
 My name is Leif.
-I'm a Javascript enthusiast.
+I'm a JavaScript advocate.
 Know me better at fishingelephants[dot]com.

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 35/36/37: February 8th, 2018

+**Today's Progress:** Learning ES6 / ES2015
+- Arrays
+- The Spread Operator
+- Rest Parameters

+**Thoughts:**
+- Getting hang of with the ES6 elements.

+**Link to work:** none

 ### Day 34: February 4th, 2018